kkushall718-k/Evidence-validation-and-recovery-in-tool-using-data-analysis-agents/README.md

 - A runtime evidence validator with one possible correction opportunity.
 - Three experimental conditions, repeated tasks and a separate controlled failure probe.
 - Independent numerical and chart-data evaluation, an executed notebook and recorded cost accounting.
-- A separately labelled post hoc review of explanatory prose, observable reasoning, semantic tool choices and parameters, with source-bound AI-assisted annotations and explicit repeated-run variance.
+- A separately labelled post hoc review of explanatory prose, observable reasoning, semantic tool choices and parameters, with source-bound and explicit repeated-run variance.

 ## Actual findings